mmaleki92/realpython/f_strings.md

 >>> f"The value of pi is approximately {pi:.2f}"
 'The value of pi is approximately 3.14'
 ```

-This code rounds pi to 3.14 and ensures the price also displays two decimal places (49.90), which is ideal for currency.
+In this example, by using the `.2f` you rounded pi to 3.14

 ## Handling Literal Braces